JuliaMath/Polynomials.jl/README.md

 ### Arithmetic

-The usual arithmetic operators are overloaded to work on polynomials, and combinations of polynomials and scalars.
+Methods are added to the usual arithmetic operators so that they work on polynomials, and combinations of polynomials and scalars.

 ```julia
 julia> p = Polynomial([1,2])